d-shiri/Apps/README.md

 # Apps
-I am gonna put simple apps that I build for myself here.
+I am gonna share simple apps that I build for myself.
 I either use KivyMD+Python or Flutter.